 Coping with death – the death of a student, a student’s parent or sibling, a teacher or staff member – is an unfortunate reality for school communities.
-According to The Judi’s House/JAG Institute Childhood Bereavement Estimation Model (CBEM), 1 in 16 children in Illinois will experience the death of a parent or sibling by age 18.
+According to Judi’s House/JAG Institute’s 2020 Childhood Bereavement Estimation Model (CBEM) results, 1 in 15 children in Illinois will experience the death of a parent or sibling by age 18.
 Children and teens whose grief goes unattended, are often at risk – emotionally, physically, socially and academically.

 Willow House school-based programs are designed to provide school personnel with the understanding and the tools they need to effectively support grieving students.
 Willow House has a long history of responding to schools needing immediate crisis intervention, serving over 98 Chicago area schools in the 2018-19 school year alone.

 As advocates for grieving children and teens, we believe that students are best served when schools are proactive in their efforts to educate staff about the needs of grieving children and teens.
 Schools can be a natural and comfortable setting for students in need.
 Well-informed teachers and school personnel can be an important source of support.